Terms

 e(e1, ..., en)

-Given a function e and arguments e1, ..., en, we can write e(e1, ..., en) to write a function application.
+Given a function e and arguments e1, ..., en, we can write e(e1, ..., en) to denote a function application.
+If e has default arguments, the application may be followed by a bracketed list of overrides.

 Example

-define use-function(): unit {
+define use-function() -> unit {

-let _ = foo() in
+let _ = foo();

 // ^^^^^

-let _ = bar(1) in
+let _ = bar(1);

 // ^^^^^^

-let _ = buz("hello", True) in
+let _ = baz("hello", True);

 // ^^^^^^^^^^^^^^^^^^